Skip to main content

 The Science faculty has created a knowledge-rich curriculum that aims to build global Catholic citizens through two clear objectives – to develop a love of the sciences, and to inspire students to go on to further study at Key Stage 4 and beyond, perhaps even to follow a local or national career in the sciences.
 We want students to be able to explain how things work, by both using their scientific knowledge and understanding the application of science in the real world.

 Within lessons, we emphasise the need to be able to apply knowledge to practical situations.
 The experiments carried out in class focus on the development of skills, using a range of different techniques and apparatus to obtain and analyse results.
-The teaching of mathematical skills also plays an integral role in the understanding of science and this is regularly taught and practised in class.
+The teaching of mathematical skills also plays an integral role in the understanding of science and this is regularly practised in class.

 To begin with, students look at cells as the basic building block of life and how these differ within the natural world.
 Students then continue the concept of ‘all things small’ in the chemistry topic of solids, liquids and gases and how these can be represented within the particle model.
 Electricity covers how basic circuits are arranged and what causes electrical components, such as a light bulb to work.
 Atoms, elements and molecules explores how elements found in the periodic table can be formed and arranged differently to make a brand new substance.
 Revisiting the previous work done in cells, we look at how different animals reproduce, the adaptations of sex cells and gestation periods.
 We explore how acids and alkalis are used in the everyday world but also how they can be dangerous.
 Linking with PE, the topic fit and healthy looks at how we move and how drugs can affect our body systems.
 This follows onto the physics topic of forces and how different objects interact to cause motion and change in direction or speed.
 Returning to chemistry, we look at a range of different separating techniques that are used in industry to form a required product.
 In the final half term, the physics topics of energy and sound are studied and the different mechanisms of how sound and energy are transferred.
 Ecosystems completes year 7 looking at the interactions within nature of both plants and animals and how each depend on each other for survival.